kehribar/enc28j60_experiments/README.md

-enc28j60_experiments
+Enc28j60 experiments
 =====================

-Experimental trials with enc28j60 ethernet chip and tuxgraphics TCP/IP library.
+Experimental trials with enc28j60 ethernet chip and tuxgraphics TCP/IP stack.

+Uses the tuxgraphics library version 5.2 with a small modification.

+Also uses protothreads for psuedo multithreading: <http://dunkels.com/adam/pt/>

+Hardware used for this example(s): <http://kehribar.me/hardware/ethernetGateway>